zackedds/vibejack/README.md

 - Flip animation: Modify the flipY keyframes and timing
 - Add new animations by extending the keyframes and animation configurations

+### Betting
+To modify bet amounts or add custom betting:
+1. Update `BASE_BET` in `utils/cards.ts`
+2. Modify the game logic in `api/game/logic.ts`
+3. Update the UI in `app/page.tsx` to show new betting options

 ## Future Improvements

 - Add animations for card dealing and actions